Mental Health Facilities Muscogee County, GA

 Family Center Of Columbus Inc

 Family Center Of Columbus Inc is a mental health treatment center in Muscogee County, GA, located at 1350 15th Avenue, 31901 zip code area.
 Family Center Of Columbus Inc provides outpatient treatment.
-Family Center Of Columbus Inc offers group therapy, behavior modification and couples/family therapy to adults, young adults and seniors 65 or older.
-Additional services at Family Center Of Columbus Inc consist of court-ordered outpatient treatment, family psychoeducation and suicide prevention services.
+Family Center Of Columbus Inc offers trauma therapy, couples/family therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Additional services at Family Center Of Columbus Inc consist of suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Saint Francis Hospital The Bradley Center